 The Division of Extension Education and Professional Training was created to provide short-term, high-intensity, certificate-bearing courses for Kettering Medical Center Network and the Dayton community.

-The Bachelor of Science in Nursing (BSN) degree receives full accreditation; current College President Charles Scriven takes office.
+The Bachelor of Science in Nursing (BSN) degree receives full accreditation; Dr. Charles Scriven takes office as the fifth President.

 The Anna May Vaughan-Winton Beaven Service Learning Honors Program enrolls its first class.

 The Master of Physician Assistant Studies (MPAS) degree and the Bachelor of Science in Human Biology curriculum — a pre-medical and pre-dentistry program — receive accreditation.
 College enrollment reaches 830 students, with 55 full-time faculty, more than 140 clinical sites for training, and more than 200 adjunct faculty and clinical supervisors.
 The Boonshoft Center for Medical Sciences opens, providing greatly needed space for new classrooms, laboratories, library, student activities, and offices.
 The class of 2006, comprising 215 graduates, is the second-largest in Kettering College history.

 At the 39th annual commencement ceremonies in April 2007, degrees and certificates are conferred upon 237 students, the largest graduating class to date.

 In December 2007, the first class of MPAS students graduated.

 The Anna May Vaughan Center for Nursing Education opened in January 2008, in the space that was formerly the college library.